-dateable is the right way to do matchmaking and get off the apps with smart dating
+dateable is the right way to do matchmaking and avoid the apps with smart dating

 Dating Profile Do’s & Dont’s